 The syndrome is terrifying.
 The condition seems to be triggered by the loss or impairment of vision.
-Once CBS hits, patients see entire rooms morph into different locations, animals, people, entire buildings, massive vehicles, monsters, giant patterns, words that are scrawled everywhere, and things like spiders, water and plants.
+Once CBS hits, patients see entire rooms morph into different locations, animals, people, entire buildings, massive vehicles, monsters, giant patterns, words that are scrawled everywhere, and things like spiders, water, and plants.
 Like, lots of them.
 The visions are also eerily quiet.

 Despite the frightening nature of CBS, few people come forward.
 What holds them back is not the torment of the hallucinations but fearing that they will be diagnosed with dementia.
 However, most dementia-induced visions occur with sound.
 Because sufferers tend to stay silent, nobody knows how many people are affected or how common CBS truly is.
 Solid data about the condition and treatments are also practically non-existent.

-2Most Mourners See The Dead
+2Most Mourners See the Dead

-When we lose a loved one, most people would do anything to see them again.
+When we lose a loved one, most people will do anything to see them again.
 But when they actually get a glimpse of the deceased, the experience is so frightening that the majority never mentions the ghostly moment.
 The main fear is that others might think that they are crazy.

 Seeing or hearing a dead loved one is surprisingly common.
 It even has a name.
 Scientists call these visions post-bereavement hallucinatory experiences (PBHEs).
 Up to six out of ten people either hear or see somebody they recently lost.
-The hallucinations can be vivid.
-The dead turn up sitting in their favorite chairs or call out the living person’s name.
+The hallucinations can be vivid—the dead turn up sitting in their favorite chairs or call out the living person’s name.

 PBHEs can be comforting or distressing, depending on the person’s views and stage of grieving.
 For some, it’s a sign that there is life after death.
-However, for now, scientists favor the possibility that PBHEs is related to the flashbacks experienced by individuals with post-traumatic stress disorder.
+However, for now, scientists favor the possibility that PBHEs are related to the flashbacks experienced by individuals with post-traumatic stress disorder.

 1They Spread Via Touch

 In 2016, a woman in Oregon saw something upsetting.
-The 54-year-old called the police and told them that eight people were attempting to take the roof off her car.
+The 54 year old called the police and told them that eight people were attempting to take the roof off her car.
 Since it was 3 am, they were clearly stealing or vandalizing her property.
 But when the officers arrived, there were no metal-snatchers and the car was fine.

 The case remains unsolved.